How often do you look at your social media bios?

 Who is Your Audience?

-It’s important that you (or your business) stand out among the crowd when it comes to social media.
+It’s important that you (or your business) stand out from the crowd when it comes to social media.
 When you build an online presence, you’re adding your experience, your personality and most of all, your brand into your presence.
 You need to find a way to take all of this and incorporate it into your bios, which will pave the way for future business/contacts.

 It’s a good idea to determine who your audience is: